Skip to main content

 DistributionX11Wayland

-Ubuntu/DebianDEB package (recommended), AppImage, Snap package, Manual compilationDEB package (recommended), Manual compilation
+Ubuntu/DebianDEB package (recommended), AppImage, Manual compilationDEB package (recommended), Manual compilation

 FedoraAppImage (recommended), Manual compilationManual compilation